Labor Surplus Areas

 Labor surplus areas are classified on the basis of civil jurisdictions.
 Civil jurisdictions are defined as all cities and townships of at least 25,000 population and all counties.

-In order to qualify as an LSA, an area (city, township, county or balance of county) must have an unemployment rate that is the higher of 1.2 times the national average during the reference period, or, the floor rate of 6.0 percent during periods of low national unemployment.
-The current reference period is January 2020 through December 2021 and has a national average unemployment rate of 6.7 percent during this span.
-Because the national average unemployment rate times 1.2 (which equals 8.04 percent) is above the floor rate, a civil jurisdiction must have a two-year unemployment rate of 8.04 percent or higher in order to be classified an LSA.
+In order to qualify as a LSA, an area (city, township, county or balance of county) must have an unemployment rate that is the higher of 1.2 times the national average during the reference period, or, the floor rate of 6.0 percent during periods of low national unemployment.
+The current reference period is January 2021 through December 2022 and has a national average unemployment rate of 4.49 percent during this span.
+Because the national average unemployment rate times 1.2 (which equals 5.39 percent) is above the floor rate, a civil jurisdiction must have a two-year unemployment rate of 6.0 percent or higher in order to be classified a LSA.

-The current list of Pennsylvania labor surplus areas includes those that had an 8.04 percent or above unemployment rate for the January 2020 through December 2021 reference period.
+The current list of Pennsylvania labor surplus areas includes those that had a 4.49 percent or above unemployment rate for the January 2021 through December 2022 reference period.

 City/Municipality/Borough/Township Labor Surplus Areas

-Chester city, Easton city, Hazleton city, Johnstown city, Lancaster city, New Castle city, Reading city, York city
+Allentown city, Chester city, Easton city, Erie city, Harrisburg city, Hazelton city, Johnstown city, Lancaster city, Lebanon city, New Castle city, Philadelphia city, Reading city, Wilkes-Barre city, Williamsport city, York city

 County Labor Surplus Areas